ChenKen9869/DCA-IOT-system/README.md

 DCA IoT System is a rule-based device monitoring and message processing system.

-And this is also a prototype system of [*An Adaptable IoT Rule Engine Framework for Dataflow Monitoring and Control Strategies*]().
+This is a prototype system of [*An Adaptable IoT Rule Engine Framework for Dataflow Monitoring and Control Strategies*]().

 ## Features